Implementing HAAPI Attestation Fallback

 scope, which is then used for every API request during the authentication process.

-To use mobile attestation, hardware support is required, which may not be present in certain Android devices, such as those originally released before Android 8.0.
-The Mobile Attestation Fallback article explains the design for using secure alternative methods to prove the client identity.
-This tutorial will show how to implement this pattern using the Curity Identity Server.
+To use mobile attestation, hardware support is required, which may not be present in certain mobile devices, such as Android devices originally released before Android 8.0.
+The Mobile Attestation Fallback article explains the design for secure alternative methods to prove the client identity.
+This tutorial shows how to implement this pattern using the Curity Identity Server.

 Fallback Simulation